Safeguarding Policy

 • To integrate a safeguarding curriculum within the existing curriculum allowing for continuity and progress through all key stages and pupils development;

-• To take account of and inform policy in related areas such as discipline, bullying, peer on peer abuse, staff and pupil behaviour policies, Online-Safety and the preventing extremism agenda, attendance and exclusion policy.
+• To take account of and inform policy in related areas such as discipline, bullying, peer on peer abuse, staff and pupil behaviour policies, online safety and the preventing extremism agenda, attendance and exclusion policy.

 There are three main elements to the Safeguarding Policy:

-1. PROTECTION (agreed procedures are followed, staff are trained and supported to respond appropriately and sensitively to safeguarding concerns).
+1. PROTECTION (agreed procedures are followed, staff are trained and supported to respond appropriately and sensitively to safeguarding concerns);

 Winchelsea School does not operate in isolation.
-Safeguarding is the responsibility of all adults at Winchelsea and especially those working or volunteering with children.
-The school aims to help protect the children in its care by working consistently and appropriately with all agencies to reduce risk and promote the welfare of children.
-All practitioners work within the same child protection / safeguarding procedures.
+Safeguarding is the responsibility of all staff at Winchelsea and especially those working or volunteering with pupils.
+The school aims to help protect the pupils in its care by working consistently and appropriately with all agencies to reduce risk and

 The Management of Safeguarding